ceph/ceph/doc/dev/developer_guide/testing_integration_tests/tests-integration-testing-teuthology-workflow.rst

     -R fail,dead,queued,running \
     -e $CEPH_QA_MAIL

-The meaning of rest the of the options is already covered in `Triggering Tests`_ section.
+The meaning of the rest the options is already covered in `Triggering Tests`_ section.

 Naming the ceph-ci branch